 Mid- to Late-Career

 For mid- to late-career professionals with assets currently managed by financial advisers the math is clear.
 With a typical fee of 1% of assets under management, a household with $500,000 in assets with a financial advisor pays $5,000 in recurring annual fees and the fees grow over time.
 Over 25 years, a mid-career professional with $500,000 in assets under management and saving $10,000 per year would pay $250,000 in cumulative fees!
-We want you to keep that money for yourself, and our typical $4,000 financial and investment planning fee sets you up for a lifetime of do-it-yourself investing.
+We want you to keep that money for yourself, and our typical $3,000 financial planning fee and ongoing $125 per month support service sets you up for a lifetime of do-it-yourself investing.

 Can you really learn to do-it-yourself?
 Absolutely.
 We can teach you.
 We will sit with you and take you step-by-step through the process of buying and selling mutual funds and exchange traded funds with the asset allocations and the tax advantaged accounts that make sense for you.
 Give someone a fish and you feed them for a day.
 Teach someone to fish and you feed them for a lifetime.